I Drilled a Hole in My Own Skull to Stay High Forever

 What are the benefits of getting high?

 The ego is a mechanism for directing the blood in the brain where it’s needed.
 It constricts the arteries in some parts to increase the blood flow to other parts.
 But the part of the brain that dominates everything is the speech system.
 We depend on the speech system for survival and it dominates brain activity.
-It does this by monopolizing the supply of blood.
-The speech centers—which deal with talking, writing, reading, and listening—were the last to develop in our evolution, and they’re in the cerebral cortex, far away from the heart.
-To ensure constant blood supply to the speech centers, the ego represses function in other parts of the brain.
+It does this by monopolising the supply of blood.
+The speech centres – which deal with talking, writing, reading and listening – were the last to develop in our evolution, and they’re in the cerebral cortex, far away from the heart.
+To ensure constant blood supply to the speech centres, the ego represses function in other parts of the brain.

 Joe Mellen’s Bore Hole is out now on Strange Attractor.